 Take this product by mouth as directed, usually once or twice daily.
 Follow all directions on the product package, or use as directed by your doctor.
-If you are uncertain about any of the information, consult your doctor or pharmacist.
+If you have any questions, ask your doctor or pharmacist.

 Do not crush or chew extended-release tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.
 Also, do not split the tablets unless they have a score line and your doctor or pharmacist tells you to do so.
 Swallow the whole or split tablet without crushing or chewing.